ZipCodeCore/Maven.FarmerFroilan/README.md

 # Ol' McFroilan Had a Farm
-Fork this repository and submit the URL of your fork via the Student Portal.
+As a team, fork this repository to an Organization and submit the URL of your fork via the Student Portal.
+Each teammate will submit the SAME URL.

 * **Objective:** To implement a system representative of a Farm environment
 * **Purpose:** To demonstrate [multi-inheritence design issues](https://www.geeksforgeeks.org/java-and-multiple-inheritance/)